Nestled at the bottom of the Argolic Gulf, Nafplio is a true historical and colorful gem: a must-visit stop for anyone touring the Peloponnese!

 Several options are available to get to Nafplio from Athens:

-Getting the bus: KTEL Argolidas leave Athens for Nafplio daily.
+🚌 The bus: KTEL Argolida buses depart from Athens to Nafplio.
 Prices range from 12 to 18 € per person, for a 2 hour drive or so.

-Driving: from Athens, it’s an easy drive to Nafplio (a little under 2 hours) toll roads).
+🚗 By car: Nafplio is easily accessible from Athens, approximately 1 hour and 55 minutes away.
+The journey includes tolls.
 If you’re looking to rent a car in Greece, Captain Ulysses highly recommends the company Rentalcars.

-Joining a (multi-)day trip: several travel agencies offer excursions to Nafplio and Peloponnese.
+🚐 Organized tours: Several travel agencies offer organized tours to explore Nafplio and the Peloponnese.
 The length of these excursions varies from 1 to 4 days, depending on how much of Peloponnese you want to see.
-Captain Ulysses recommends 2 excursions in particular:
+Captain Ulysses recommends two day-trips in particular:

 Moving about Nafplio